Uploading Android Apps

 - packageName - the package name of the APK.
 For example: If you are uploading APK version 3 and your package name is com.oculus.example, your expansion file name should be main.3.com.oculus.example.obb

-- You must use the -obb parameter of command line tool when you upload the app to provide the path to the main expansion file
+- You must use the -obb parameter of command line tool when you upload the app to provide the path to this expansion file

-- Dynamic expansion files can be any format and have any name.
+- Required asset files should also be less that 4GB, but can be any format (including OBB format) and have any name.

 You can upload builds through the Oculus Developer Dashboard web interface or using the Oculus Platform Command Line Utility.
 The Oculus Platform Command Line Utility uses delta-patching techniques to upload only the portions of your app that have changed, so generally this is faster.
 If there are any packaging problems with your app, the upload validation routines inform you after uploading your build so that you can correct the issue and try again.
 For example, you must always update the APK version when you upload a new APK for an existing app.
 Some apps may not support all Gear VR devices, please see the Managing Supported Devices page for information about managing the devices your app supports.
 This can be configured anytime after you upload your app.